BigJuan12/The-Chase-data-analysis/README.md

 ## Questions
-Some of the questions I want to answer with this analysis:

 Does gender and age influence the likelihood of a contestant taking the various offers.
 For example are male and younger contestants more likely to risk it and take the high offer.